Skip to main content

 numberOfCharsIndicates the number of characters to extract.

-indicatorDefines what part of the tag should be used to identify the request.
-Supports TAG_END, TAG_START or DEFAULT.
-The DEFAULT value is used if there is no TAG_END or TAG_START match and TAG Routing is enabled.
+indicatorWhat part of the tag should be used to identify the request.
+Supports TAG_END, TAG_START, or DEFAULT.
+The DEFAULT value is used if there is no TAG_END or TAG_START match and tag routing is enabled.

-indicatorValueThe value that is matched to the OpCon User defined tag (either the end or the start).
+indicatorValueThe value matched against the OpCon user-defined tag (either the end or the start).

 valueThe value associated with the attribute.